Understand and Overcome Overactive Anger

 Are you often asking yourself "why am I so angry?" or noticing you react with intense irritation to small triggers?

-Understanding what causes this pattern—and recognizing its costs—is the first step toward overcoming it.
+Understanding what causes your pattern—and recognizing its costs—is the first step toward overcoming it.

 What is Overactive Anger?

 Overactive Anger is a cognitive and behavorial pattern where your system quickly moves into irritation, defensiveness, or confrontation.
 You may react strongly to perceived injustice, incompetence, intrusion, or loss of control.
-Tension rises fast, words come out sharply, and your body prepares for impact — even when the situation might not objectively require that level of force.
+Tension rises fast, your words come out sharply, and your body prepares for impact — even when the situation might not objectively require that level of force.

 If you're asking yourself "do I have an anger problem?", common signs include: